Curriculum Worksheets and Advising Resources

 At the undergraduate day level, faculty advisors serve as students’ primary resource for advising.
 The Undergraduate Advising Support staff provides additional support.
 There are two advising office locations: The William F. Leahy Advising Office in Mandeville 150 primarily serves students who are majoring or minoring in the Haub School of Business.
-The Barbelin Advising Office (BL 117) serves students in the College of Arts & Sciences and the School of Health Studies & Education.
+The Barbelin Advising Office (BL 117) serves students in the College of Arts & Sciences and the School of Health Professions.

 Faculty advisors and the Advising Support staff collaborate to help students make informed decisions about their education and to empower them to be responsible, independent learners.
 Although ultimately it is the student’s responsibility for making decisions and planning their education, faculty advisors and the Advising Centers are available to guide students at every step of the process.

 Below outlines the core responsibilities that the student, faculty advisor, and student have in the advising process.